 Setup the configuration in Jenkins

-After installing the plugin, find the ‘NeuVector Vulnerability Scanner’ section in the global configuration page (Jenkins ‘Configure System’).
+After installed the plugin, you will find the ‘NeuVector Vulnerability Scanner’ section in the global configuration page (Jenkins ‘Configure System’).
 Enter values for the "Controller & Scanner" mode which includes NeuVector Scanner source name, controller IP, port, username, and password.
 You may click the ‘Test Connection’ button to validate the values.
 It will show ‘Connection Success’ or an error message.

 The timeout minutes value will terminate the build step within the time entered.
 The default value of 0 means no timeout will occur.

 Click the ‘Add Registry’ to enter values for the registry you will use in your project.
-If you will be only scanning local images, you don’t need to add a registry here.
+If you just want to scan local images, you don’t need to add a registry here.

-In your project, choose the 'NeuVector Vulnerability Scanner' plugin from the drop down menu in the 'Add build step'.
+In your project configuration page, choose the 'NeuVector Vulnerability Scanner' plugin from the drop down menu in the 'Add build step'.
 Firstly, check the checkbox "Scan with Standalone scanner" if you want to do the scan in the standalone scanner mode.
 By default, it uses "Controller & Scanner" mode to do the scan.
 Secondly, choose 'Local' for local image scan.
 To do a registry scan, you need to define the registry in the global config page and choose the registry name here.
-Enter the repository and image tag name to be scanned.
+Enter the repository (image) name and tag name.
 You may choose Jenkins default environment variables for the repository or tag. e.g. $JOB_NAME, $BUILD_TAG, $BUILD_NUMBER.
-Enter the values for the number of high or medium, vulnerability names that present to fail the build and vulnerability names that are exempt from the scan.
+Enter the values for the number of high or medium, the vulnerability names that present to fail the build, the vulnerability names that are exempt from the scan.

 When the build finishes, a NeuVector report will be generated.
-It will show the scan details and errors if any.
+The report shows the scan details and errors if any.